carbonblack/cbapi-python/examples/threathunter/threat_intelligence/README.md

 Report dictionaries, and then those dictionaries into ThreatHunter Report objects.

-Report dictionaries are passed through the Report validation function `input_validation` described above.
 Any improperly formatted report dictionaries are saved to a file called `malformed_reports.json`.

 Upon successful sending of reports to a ThreatHunter Feed, you should see something similar to the following INFO message in the console: